laraprabhu/light-weight-table/README.md

 # Light weight table - React

-Came across a professional website that used a table with fixed colums and lazy loaded rows.
+Came across a professional website that uses a table with sticky colums and lazy loaded rows.
 Became curious about it and wanted to implement the same in react.
 Implemented it.
 New things learned: intersectionObserver, resizeObserver, position-sticky (css).

 This table can do the following,